Skip to content Skip to footer navigation

 With a range of products on the market, what makes us choose one blood pressure monitor to test over another?
 As with most of our product testing, our aim is to test the majority of brands on the market and focus on what you're most likely to see in stores.

-We research the blood pressure monitors available in stores, and survey manufacturers to find out about the range of products available and to identify the newest and most popular blood pressure monitors in the market.
-Armed with this list, our buyers head to pharmacies, online stores and other retailers and purchase each product, just as a normal consumer would.
-We do this so we can be sure they are the same as you would find them and not 'tweaked' in any way.
+Armed with this list, our buyers head to pharmacies, online stores and other retailers and purchase each product, just as a regular consumer would.
+We do this so we can be sure what we buy is the same as you'd find it and not 'tweaked' in any way for better performance.

-Accuracy score is assessed by taking two measurements for each monitor on our test from each of our 10 triallists, and comparing them with a reading taken from a freshly calibrated hospital-grade blood pressure monitor*.
+This is assessed by taking two measurements for each monitor on our test from each of our 10 triallists, and comparing them with a reading taken from a freshly calibrated hospital-grade blood pressure monitor*.
 The differences in measurements from the monitor on test and our reference monitor are then averaged to give us our accuracy results.

 Validation